mikaeltorni/coding_tools/evals/assertion_prompts/diff_analyzer_assertion_prompt.md

 # EVALUATION CRITERIAS
 Utilize your reasoning to evaluate that the following is true:
-1. It clearly explains the diff that was provided to the LLM.
-2. Count the words in the output confirming that by any means it doesn't exceed 10 words.
+1. Count the words in the output confirming that by any means it doesn't exceed 10 words.